List of Coronation Street characters introduced in 2005: Eric Talford

 Eric Talford is the owner of the Talford's Bookies on Rosamund Street who first appears in December 2005 and becomes the boss and love interest of Carol Baldwin (Lynne Pearson).
 He was first seen taking Carol on a date at the Clock restaurant.
-During the date, he was interupted by his wife, who was sitting at another table.
+During the date, he was interrupted by his wife, who was sitting at another table.
 She walked over to Carol and Eric and tells her that he always books a table there when she has one booked, usually with a different woman each time, causing Carol to throw the contents of the table on the floor.

 Despite the negative first experience, Carol agreed to go on a second date with Eric, this time on Christmas Day.
 During the meal, Carol became rowdy after a bottle of wine and argued with her ex-husband, Danny Baldwin (Bradley Walsh), who sat at a different table.
 Eric paid the bill and left drunken Carol to be dealt with by her son, Jamie Baldwin (Rupert Hill) and his step-mother Frankie Baldwin (Debra Stephenson).
 Eric was last seen uncovering a cannabis farm in the flat above his shop, which he claimed he had nothing to do with him.
 As a result, he pleaded his innocence to Jack Duckworth (Bill Tarmey) and Charlie Stubbs (Bill Ward).